f-ewald/worklog/README.md

 An (incomplete) list of the currently available features.

 * Track line items of work and add urls, ticket ids, tags, people, milestones (epics)
-* Show past entries with multiple filters
+* Show past entries with multiple filters, see `wl help show`
+* Manage projects
 * Show interactions with people, add notes, real names and organizational details
 * Show statistics
 * Show log as website, including a mode for presentation well suited for screen sharing